Saloroler/CRUD-commands-application/README.md

-# Application allows keep cooments on klient and server side.
+# Application allows keep comments on klient and server side.
 ---
 ## On front-end side was used :
 1. HTML5/CSS3